raytheonbbn/parliament/README.md

+# New Parliament™ Version

+Parliament™ version 2.7.12 was released on April 17, 2019.

 # Parliament's New Home!

 Parliament™ was recently moved to this GitHub project from its long-time home on [SemWebCentral](http://parliament.semwebcentral.org/).
-We are currently working towards a new release, version 2.7.12, which will appear here some time in the first quarter of 2019.

 # Parliament Introduction